 Why Choose Real Dental for Dentures?

-Who Is a Good Candidate for Dentures?
+Who’s a Good Candidate for Dentures?

 Are you missing at least a few teeth?
 Is your mouth in generally good health?
 Can you commit to maintaining a daily oral hygiene routine?
 If the answer to any of these questions is “yes,” then you’re most likely a good candidate for dentures.
-Just to make sure, your dentist in Grand Prairie, TX will thoroughly examine your smile during your initial denture consultation.
+Just to make sure, your dentist in Grand Prairie will thoroughly examine your smile during your initial denture consultation.
 If we find any untreated oral health concerns, like infection in your gums or remaining teeth, then we’ll include the appropriate treatments in your overall plan to rebuild your smile.

 Types of Dentures